tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 ## Text Analysis

 ### 1. Language Detection using Google's LangDetect and Tika Language Detection

 |Language Detection| Google's LangDetect  | Tika Language Detection |
 |------------------| ------------- | ------------- |
 |Number of Languages Detected| 31 | 53  |
 | Top2 Languages  | English, Italian  | English, Italian |
+In brief, the results of language detection differ based on the dataset and the language detection method utilized.
+For this Pixtory dataset, Tika Language Detection recognizes more languages than Google LangDetect.

 ### 2. Language Translation using RTG (Reader Translator Generator)

 The command lines to start Tika servers are below.
 ```
 $ IMAGE=tgowda/rtg-model:500toEng-v1